 If a set of keywords is costing you too much in terms of revenue generated then don’t be too hasty to remove it.
 Remember that customers may spread the word about your brand, buy another product in the future, or may be up-sold further related products or services in the future through a channel such as email marketing.
 You should also be able to lower your maximum cost-per-clicks to then make the keywords profitable again.
 You will get fewer clicks overall, but each click is cheaper with a similar conversion rate, resulting in increased profits overall.

 Maximum CPC bid adjustments are a whole new topic which we will cover in the near future.
 In the meantime, bear in mind that you can raise your maximum CPCs to gain extra traffic (with higher placed ads) and make more profits overall, and in some cases even lower your maximum CPCs to gain cheaper clicks but make more profit per sale, and therefore more profit overall.
 There is a sweet spot where you can make the most profit out of your paid advertising, which hinges on your all-important conversion rate.
-See our recent blog post, How to Sell Online, for some good tips.

 Keep a close eye on your Adwords profitability, as it’s very easy for a PPC agency to disguise a badly run PPC account with figures taken from highly converting branded keywords that make the whole account overall look profitable when in fact it’s pouring money down the drain.
 If your business is named “XYZ shoes” for example, then you will get a very impressive conversion rate when someone types “XYZ shoes” into Google and clicks your advert.
 When averaged out, this can easily mask a badly run PPC account.